aws-samples/aws-builders-fair-projects/reinvent-2019/sign-and-speak/README.md

 **[AWS] Setup the AWS Resources**
 - Run the CloudFormation template at /CloudFormation/cf.json.
 (Note: This template has been tested in AWS Sydney region only)
-    - Give the name of the stacka as "S2SAPP"
+    - Give the name of the stack as "S2SAPP"
     - Provide the parameters requested
         - PARAMFFMPEGLayer : ARN with version of the FFMPEG Layer
         - PARAMS2SEndpoint : URL of the S2S Model on Sagemaker